Solidgate logo in black and white.

 Credit card vaultNetwork tokenization

-The best vault implementations support both: they store credentials and handle network token lifecycle management.
-You get the control of a merchant vault and the approval rate benefits of scheme-level tokenization in one place.
+The best vault implementations support both: they store credentials and manage the network token lifecycle.
+You get the control of a merchant vault and the authorization rate benefits of scheme-level in one place.

 1. Stop losing revenue to failed payments